Haragos99/Hand-Gesture-Drawing/README.md

 - Recognize hand gestures (**Rock**, **Paper**, **Scissors**, or **None**)
 - Draw on the **live camera feed** using just your index finger

-It’s designed as an interactive prototype for gesture-based games, digital whiteboarding, or live annotations.
+It’s designed as an interactive prototype for digital whiteboarding.

 ---